Balasubramanian-pg/Data-Bricks/Phase 3/Readme.md

 # 3.1 Apache Spark

 The backbone of Databricks.
-Almost everything you do—ETL, data prep, ML feature engineering, analytics—runs on Spark.
+Almost everything you do - ETL, data prep, ML feature engineering, analytics - runs on Spark.

 ### Core Concepts to Understand